Tutorials Design Patterns in C#

 Pattern variations & ASP.NET Core integration

-Microservices: Apply Chain of Responsibility Pattern within bounded contexts — each ShopNest service (Orders, Payments, Inventory) owns its pattern implementation.
+Microservices: Apply Chain of Responsibility within bounded contexts — each ShopNest service (Orders) owns its implementation.

 Pattern comparison & when NOT to use